 1. We are disappointed by the FCO statement discouraging all but essential travel to certain areas in the country including some parts of the Kenyan Coast.
 The UK has been a partner of Kenya for many years and is one of our key source markets for tourists.
 This advisory is a clear indication that impact of this on investments and employment was not considered as a key partner of Kenya.
 We urge the British Government to reverse this statement.

-3. We demand that Government gives tourism the importance it deserves.
+3. We demand that the Government gives tourism the importance it deserves.
 As one of the key sectors of the economy and a key pillar of the Kenya Vision 2030, we feel that the Government just gives lip service to its affairs.
 Government has to wake up to the fact that its forex incomes and tax revenues are going to take a major hit.
 Tea prices have already decreased significantly in the international market and tourism which is the 2nd highest foreign exchange earner for the country is facing a major crisis in the wake of its high season.
 Counties that rely on tourism for its revenues should also take notice that they will not be able to meet their budgets and should factor in at least a 30% reduction in their projected revenues and much more in some counties.

 Jobs have been lost and more job losses are on the way.
 Why isn’t the Government taking this as a serious matter?
-When a Miraa ban was announced last year, the President of the republic of Kenya himself gave a statement on this.
+When a Miraa ban was announced last year, the President of the Republic of Kenya himself gave a statement on this.
 The silence from his office on the state of tourism is of increasing concern to us.

 The tourism sector is not only a source of much needed foreign exchange and tax revenues but also a large employer and a consumer of products and services from other sectors of the economy.
 Its trickle-down effect cannot be ignored.
 A down turn in tourism will soon be felt in other productive sectors of the economy including Agriculture, food and beverage manufacturing, motor vehicle and many more.